-Serbia: IMF monitors the restructuring of power utility EPS and electricity price increase6.
-May 2015. / News Serbia Energy
+Serbia: IMF monitors the restructuring of power utility EPS and electricity price increase, News Serbia Energy

 Finance Minister Dusan Vujovic said that during the visit of the IMF Mission to Belgrade, from 29 April to 13 May, there will be discussions about the restructuring of the EPS, which should come into force by June 1, and the decision on the possible electricity price increase will be subsequently made, based on the decision of the regulatory body and the Government of Serbia.